terryblue99/terryblue99.github.io/_posts/2017-06-03-why_searching_can_sometimes_be_better_than_knowing.markdown

 “Never memorize something that you can look up.” -   Albert Einstein

-“Only memorize the things you use every day.
-Everything else, just memorize how to look it up.”
+“You will eventually memorize those things you have to look up regularly” - Terry Blue